GuanHsu/sparkify_DWH/README.md

-# Project: Sparkify  DWH on AWS
+# Project: ETL pipeline for Sparkify  DWH on AWS

 ### Introduction